cbc-univie/transformato/docs/System_Setup.rst

         steps_for_equilibration: 1000

 The *system* container contains the setup information from your structure directories.
-Most importantly, the *name* parameter must be the folder name of that structure (the one containing the waterbox/ligand directories.)
+Most importantly, the *name* parameter must be the folder name of that structure (the one containing the **waterbox**/ **complex** directories.)

 You may actually define any number of structures.
 The structure you want is referenced when setting up the system.

 .. object:: system

-    .. object:: [structurename]
+    .. object:: [structure1]

-        Can be whatever you want - just be sure to point you ``submit.ipynb`` towards the correct structures.
-That being said, you can also stick with the boring-but-practical ``structure1``, ``structure2`` you see in our notebooks.
+        Should not be changed

         .. option:: name

-            The folder name of the folder containing the complex/ligand folders for that structure
+            The name of the folder containing the **waterbox**/ **complex** folders for that structure (*in this example the folder needs to be called vim2_zn148*)

         .. option:: tlc

-            The residue name (resname) of the structure
+            The residue name (resname) of the structure. when using CHARMM-GUI output its often called UNK

         .. option:: other parameters

-            These refer to the various files in the /openmm/ subfolder.
+            These refer to the various files in the /openmm/ subfolder (e.g. the psf and crd files).

+The same needs to be changed for ligand2 in the structure2 section.
 The *simulation* container contains the simulation parameters you want to use.

 .. object:: simulation